thomasazar/thomasazar.net/content/_index.md

 title: Home
 ---

-Thomas returns to The Warehouse Theatre in Branden Jacobs-Jenkins's [*Appropriate*](https://warehousetheatre.com/shows/appropriate-ii/), running June 10—26, 2022.
+Thomas will direct the Clemson Players' production of *The Thanksgiving Play* by Larissa FastHorse, running November 14—20, 2022.